-- advising the Secretary of State for Justice and those working in youth justice services about how well the system is operating, and how improvements can be made
+- advising the Secretary of State for Justice, government departments, local authorities, those working in youth justice services and other organisations about how well the system is operating, and how improvements can be made

 - commissioning research and publishing information in connection with good practice

 - monitoring the youth justice system and the provision of youth justice services

 - making grants, with the approval of the Secretary of State, for the purposes of the operation of the youth justice system and services